Sejong Insider

 Reading Odds for What They Are

-Decimal odds and fractional odds are tools for describing uncertainty, not signals about what will happen.
-Confusion arises when they are treated as predictions or guarantees.
+Decimal and fractional odds are tools for describing uncertainty, not predictions of what will happen.
+Confusion arises when they are treated as guarantees.
 The two formats are equivalent in value, but not in effect.
-Recognizing this difference allows odds to return to their proper role—not as answers to uncertainty, but as ways of explaining it.
+Recognizing this difference restores odds to their proper role—not as answers to uncertainty, but as ways of explaining it.

 Sejong Insider Favicon